SpotIM/spotim-integration-docs/api/js-events/README.md

 # Client-Side events
-For different events occurring in our products we allow the publishers to add event listeners on client side.
+Publishers can add event listeners (on client side) to aid in tracking engagement or for other functionality.
+Spot.IM has event listeners for multiple widgets.

 ## Event Listener Registration
-For example, `spot-im-current-user-sent-message` event will trigger when a user sends a comment we has written.
+Example: `spot-im-current-user-sent-message` can be added to a script tag to trigger an event when a user sends a comment they have written.
+In this example below, event.detail will be logged to the console after the event is fired.

-Registration is done the following way:

 ```javascript
 document.addEventListener('spot-im-current-user-sent-message', function(event) {